ballerina-attic/module-microsoftgraph/README.md

     }
     ```

-    Set the path to your Ballerina distribution's trust store in the <TURST_STORE_PATH>.
+    Set the path to your Ballerina distribution's trust store as the \<TURST_STORE_PATH>.
 This is by default located in the following path.

-    $BALLERINA_HOME/distributions/jballerina-<BALLERINA_VERSION>/bre/security/ballerinaTruststore.p12
+    `$BALLERINA_HOME/distributions/jballerina-<BALLERINA_VERSION>/bre/security/ballerinaTruststore.p12`

-    The default TRUST_STORE_PASSWORD is set to "ballerina".
+    The default `TRUST_STORE_PASSWORD` is set to "ballerina".

-    WORK_BOOK_NAME, WORK_SHEET_NAME, and TABLE_NAME corresponds to workbook file name (without the .xlsx extension), worksheet name, and the table name respectively.
-Makesure you create a workbook with the same WORK_BOOK_NAME on Microsoft OneDrive before using the connector.
+    The `WORK_BOOK_NAME`, `WORK_SHEET_NAME`, and `TABLE_NAME` correspond to the workbook file name (without the .xlsx extension), worksheet name, and table name respectively.
+Make sure you create a workbook with the same `WORK_BOOK_NAME` as on Microsoft OneDrive before using the connector.

 3. Create a new Ballerina project by executing the following command.